Artture/Artture/README.md

 - 👋 Hi, I’m @Artture
 - 👀 I’m interested in making games and websites
 - 🌱 I’m currently learning html, css, jss, pyhton & Php
-- 📫 How to reach me, send a email artturi05.nurmi@gmail.com or dm me in discord by name there is kranzoz
+- 📫 How to reach me, send a email artturi05.nurmi@gmail.com or dm me in discord by name there is kranzoz, i will answer faster if you text me in discord

 <!---
 Artture/Artture is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.